A11eyCat123/lancer-briefings/public/pilots/HANDLER.md

 ## * Handler's Eyes Only *

-## LANCE "Rookies" DEPLOYMENT BRIEF
+## LANCE "ROOKIES" DEPLOYMENT BRIEF

 **Schindler** Is the acting Executive Officer of the Keta 7.9 Mining facility.
 He is currently under investigation for misuse of funds as well as misappropriation/theft of on-site mining materials and equipment.
 After several tax